spectro30/docs/docs/guides/mysql/upgrading/group_replication.md

 > :warning: **This doc is only for KubeDB Enterprise**: You need to be an enterprise user!

-# Upgrade MySQL Group Replication using KubeDB enterprise operator
+# Upgrade MySQL Group Replication

 This guide will show you how to use `KubeDB` enterprise operator to upgrade the `MySQL` Group Replication.